phu0ngng/nccl/doc/source/env.rst

 Values accepted
 ^^^^^^^^^^^^^^^
-Coma-separated list of protocols (not case sensitive) : LL, LL128, Simple.
+Coma-separated list of protocols (not case sensitive) among: LL, LL128, Simple.
 To specify protocols to exclude (instead of include), start the list with ^.

-Default is ``LL,LL128,Simple`` on platforms which support LL128, ``LL,Simple`` otherwise.
+The default is ``LL,LL128,Simple`` on platforms which support LL128, ``LL,Simple`` otherwise.

 NCCL_IGNORE_CPU_AFFINITY